lowlydba/RG35XXPs/README.md

 In the mean time, you can add a 👍🏻 emoji to the [request][balena-request] to include this capability as a feature in balena-cli.

+* For a single SD card, expansion of the default ROM partition should be done post-install manually.
+* For a dual SD cards, expansion of the secondary card ROM partition should be done before installing/updating.

 ## Roadmap